 The Expedition Education Institute in partnership with Marlboro College offers traveling gap year and college programs focused within bioregions of North America.
 Full semester programs span up to 15 weeks with at least 12 weeks in the field and in community.
-Undergraduate students have the potential to earn 15 college credits.
-Check out our Fall 2016 semester in the Pacific Northwest with a theme of Economy, Ecology, and Community, and our Spring 2017 semester in the Desert Southwest with a theme of Resilience, Energy, and Climate Justice.
+Undergraduate students earn 15 college credits and gap year students may choose to opt for the college-level credit.
+Check out our Fall semester in the Pacific Northwest with a theme of Economy, Ecology, and Community, and our alternating spring semesters: Spring semester in California with a theme of Sustainable Culture and Agriculture and Spring semester in the Desert Southwest with a theme of Resilience and Renewal.

 Our goal is to create experiential learning communities that inspire informed and compassionate ecological leadership.